 Where to find cars under 100$

-You can use auto junkyards and used car lots, however for so low prices great ( I think the greatest) place is Government auctions.
-In short, these are auctions when various Government agencies are auctioning seized&surpus property, including cars.
+You can use auto junkyards and used car lots,also you can use Government auctions ( In short, these are auctions when various Government agencies are auctioning seized&surplus property, including cars.
 Prices usually are 50-60% off the market value, for cheap cars sometimes even 80-90%, so if you’re lucky decent car under 100 dollars IS possible.
-And it won't be wreckage!
-Read about Gov auctions.
+And it won't be wreckage !)

 Car for driving